Cheese has gotten a bad rap for a long time, but the curious thing is this: most research shows that the benefits of cheese far outweigh any risks.

 Dairy allergy and intolerance prevalence

-Dairy is at the top of the list of common food intolerance and allergies.
+Dairy is at the top of the list of common food intolerances and allergies.
 According to the National Institutes of Health, over 60 percent of people have lactose intolerance or issues eating dairy [R].

 This dairy intolerance can even show up in the body as eczema.
 Before you decide whether or not to eat cheese, know that cheeses have most lactose removed.